Who Is Pete Hegseth, Donald Trump’s Pick for Defense Secretary?

 The alleged victim, referred to as Jane Doe, told police that she’d spotted Hegseth earlier in the day, and hadn’t liked how he was behaving toward the women.
 She said she’d observed him rubbing women’s legs.
 She texted someone to say he was “giving off a ‘creeper’ vibe.”

-In the evening, Doe went to a bar attached to the hotel as part of a group of women, and “that’s when things got fuzzy,” she said.
+In the evening, Doe went to a bar attached to the hotel with a group of women, and “that’s when things got fuzzy,” she said.
 According to the police report, another attendee said that Hegseth had invited her to his hotel room, and she attracted the attention of Jane Doe in the hope that her “presence would detour Hegseth’s attempt to have sex.”
 Doe noted that she’d had more to drink than usual that day.
 She later told a hospital nurse she believed someone had put “something” in her drink.

 Doe told police that she ended up in Hegseth’s hotel room.
 She alleged that Hegseth took her phone, blocked the way to the door, and sexually assaulted her, ejaculating on her stomach.
 She said she “remembered saying ‘no’ a lot.”
 CCTV footage apparently showed the pair leaving the hotel bar earlier in the evening, with their arms locked together.